awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-timestreamaction.md

 # AWS::IoT::TopicRule TimestreamAction<a name="aws-properties-iot-topicrule-timestreamaction"></a>

-Describes an action that updates a timestream\.
+Describes an action that writes records into an Amazon Timestream table\.

 ## Syntax<a name="aws-properties-iot-topicrule-timestreamaction-syntax"></a>